perses/perses/docs/api/datasource.md

 ### Dashboard level

-Like in the first draft, we can extend the dashboard spec to include a list of datasources:
+We have extended the dashboard spec to include a list of datasources:

 ```typescript
 interface DashboardSpec {